patrickaubertdelaruee/lbc-llm-lab/README.md

 scp filename.pdf username@ip:/home/username/rag_fca/PDF/
 ```

-load FullyLocal.ipynb notebook in jupyter and execute
+load FullyLocal.ipynb notebook in jupyter and execute by running each segment.
+Verify success and run next.

+Start by loading one PDF file and verifying successfull embedding through a query before loading more files.

 ## Lab exercises